 Reading

 Books I’ve read recently, with short notes on what stuck.
-I’ve been all over the place lately.
+No through-line — data systems, LitRPG, and whatever else caught me.

 Designing Data-Intensive Applications — Martin Kleppmann